Beijing 2022: After second gold, Eileen Gu enjoys deserved victory lap | DW | 18.02.2022

 Hardly any athlete has been more in the focus at this Olympics than Gu.
 Her choice to represent China, despite being born and raised in the United States, has been heavily scrutinized — both by the media and on social media.

 On the slopes, she has delivered.
 After winning the big air competition with a trick she'd never attempted before, she took silver in the slopestyle before soaring to gold in the halfpipe.
-She is the first action sports athlete to collect three medals at an Olympics, the youngest female freeskier to win a gold medal and the first athlete representing China to win a freeski medal at all.
+She is the first action sports athlete to collect three medals at an Olympics, the youngest female freeskier to win a gold medal, not to mention the first athlete representing China to win a freeski medal at all.

 Physically, she feels fine, she said, but she did not hide the fact that the experience had taken a toll on her both mentally and emotionally.